-As cited in Justice Elena Kagan’s dissent, the BJC brief says the practice infringes the liberty of conscience of those in attendance.
+Justice Elena Kagan cited BJC’s brief in her dissent.
 Kagan wrote that the prayer-givers in Greece “appear almost always to assume that everyone in the room is Christian (and of a kind who has no objection to government sponsored worship).”
 Her footnote points out that the BJC brief says “many Christians believe … that their freedom of conscience is violated when they are pressured to participate in government prayer, because such acts of worship should only be performed voluntarily.”

 Full BJC brief (PDF)

 A theological response to Greece v.
-Galloway by BJC Education and Outreach Specialist Charles Watson Jr.
+Galloway (PDF)